uo-ec607/lectures/07-web-apis/07-web-apis.md

 ##   ..$ label    : chr "2019-01-07"
 ```

-So we have a nested list, where what looks to be the main element of interest, `$entries`, is itself a list.^[I know that R says `$entries` is a data.frame, but we can tell from the `str()` call that it follows a list structure.
-In particular, the `$entries$team` sub-element is a itself data frame.
+We have a nested list, where what looks to be the main element of interest, `$entries`, is itself a list.^[I know that R says `rugby$entries` is a data.frame, but we can tell from the `str()` call that it follows a list structure.
+In particular, the `rugby$entries$team` sub-element is a itself data frame.
 Remember: R is very flexible and allows data frames within certain data frames (and lists).]
-Nested lists are the law of the land when it comes to JSON data.
-Don't worry too much about this now, but R ideally suited to handling this type of nested information.
-We'll see more examples later in the course when we start working with spatial data (e.g. geoJSON) and you'll even find that the nested structure can prove very powerful once you start doing more advanced programming and analysis in R.

-Okay, let's extract the `$entries` element and have a look at its structure.
-We could use the `str()` base function, but for complicated list elements the interactive widget provided by `listviewer::jsonedit()` is hard to beat.
-For completeness, I'll then also preview the `$entries$team` sub-element.
+Let's extract the `$entries` element and have a look at its structure.
+We could use the `str()` base function again, but the interactivity of `listviewer::jsonedit()` is hard to beat for complicated list structures.

 ```r